-Of course, the header 'Special Bikes' seems a bit out of place, on this website with nothing but special bicycles.
-But, hey, how else should I call it?
-Anyway, what I would like to present on this page is a foursome of slightly different bikes, that do not fit into the recumbent files, but are no sit-up types either.
+Agreed: the header 'Special Bikes' seems a bit out of place, on this website with nothing but special bicycles.
+But, hey, what else should I call it?
+Anyway, what I would like to present on this page are slightly different bikes'.

 The designer of this bicycle is Danish born Mikael Pedersen (1855 - 1929) and dates back to 1893!
 Pedersen made lots of inventions, but we will focus only on the Pedersen bicycle.

 The most striking thing about the Pedersen, also called the " Dursley-Pedersen " (Pedersen moved to England, where he founded the Dursley-Pedersen Cycle Co) is the very high frame that is build up of none less than 14 thin tubes, welded at over 50 spots, creating 21 triangles!

 In the late 19th century, bicycles were a relative new product, but they already have had their evolution that ended in the "diamond frame', the same design that is still being used in most 21st century bicycles.

 Mikael Pedersen was disgusted by the lack of comfort of these safety-bicycles, and started looking for a way to improve it.
 He 'borrowed' the design of a cantilever bridge and turned it into a bicycle: the Pedersen was born.
 Apart from the frame, the most striking item is the seat, that looks like a kind of hammock.

 About 8000 original Dursley-Pedersen were build, until 1914. (some sources claim up to an optimistic 30000 ex. , but no evidence to prove that)